 Wladimir is a M.Sc student of International Public Administration and Politics at Roskilde University and holds a B.A in International Relations from the University of Brasília.
-Previously, he worked as an international assistant at Escuela Colombiana de Ingenieråia in Colombia, and as an intern for the United Nations programmes as well as the Ministry of Foreign Affairs of Brazil.
+Previously, he worked as an international assistant at Escuela Colombiana de Ingeniería in Colombia, and as an intern for the United Nations.
 Wladimir believes that the applications of Collective Intelligence can change business models and the way public policies are designed.

 Lina is a B.Sc in Business Administration and Service Management with specialization in Innovation and Service at Copenhagen Business School.
 Through her education she developed a keen interest in the strategy of entities to handle the uncertainty of the future.
 In that context, the field of Collective Intelligence and the potential of the wisdom of crowds are representing her main areas of interest.

 Sebastian is a B.Sc in Service Management and Business Administration with a focus on Service Innovation at Copenhagen Business School.
 He grew up in California with a mix of Danish culture providing for a very international background.
 Through his course of Collective Intelligence: Crowd-sourcing for Firm Innovation and Prediction he has developed a fascination for collective intelligence and the possible implications it may have to create a paradigm shift throughout the world and upcoming generations.

 Luke is a B.Sc student in Business Administration and Service Management with a focus on Innovation.
 He attends the Copenhagen Business School.
 He has an international background from Mexico, United States and Denmark.
 Since innovation is highly important in his studies, Luke has found a keen value and interest in exploring the emerging science.
 Particularly interested in market prediction, Luke has a desire to understand how it can function in the private sector.